srb0203/RateLimiter/README.md

 # See test coverage

-First gnerate coverage file
+First generate coverage file:

 ```bash
 make cover
 ```

-then use the following command to generate coverage report in html format
+then use the following command to generate coverage report in html format:

 ```bash
 make coverfile